Work suspended for day at port of Oakland, California

-LOS ANGELES (Reuters) - All marine terminal work was suspended for the day on Thursday at the port of Oakland, California, as the dockworkers union and shippers continued talks aimed at settling a labor dispute that has disrupted cargo traffic along the West Coast waterfront for months.
+LOS ANGELES, Feb 19 (Reuters) - All marine terminal work was suspended for the day on Thursday at the port of Oakland, California, as the dockworkers union and shippers continued talks aimed at settling a labor dispute that has disrupted cargo traffic along the West Coast waterfront for months.

 Union and port officials said the local chapter of the International Longshore and Warehouse Union chose to hold its monthly so-called “stop work” membership meeting during the day on Thursday, rather than at night when such sessions have traditionally been held in the past.